syncfusion-content/angularjs-docs/angularjs/Grid/Filter.md

 ---
 layout: post
 title: Filtering with Grid widget for Syncfusion Essential AngularJS
-description: How to enable filtering and its functionalities
+description: Learn here all about Filtering support in Syncfusion AngularJS Grid control, its elements and more
 platform: AngularJS
 control: Grid
 documentation: ug
 ---
-# Filtering
+# Filtering in AngularJS Grid

 Filtering helps to view particular or related records from dataSource that meets a given filtering criteria.
 To enable filter, set the `e-allowfiltering` to `true`.